GetRecruited

 How diving scholarships work within the swimming allocation

 Diving and swimming share a single scholarship budget.
-There is no separate diving scholarship pool — divers are funded from the same equivalencies as swimmers.
+There is no separate diving scholarship pool — divers are funded from the same allocation as swimmers.
 This matters for both divers and swimmers.

-In practice, diving typically receives roughly 10–15% of the total scholarship allocation.
-On a D1 women's team with 14.0 equivalencies, that translates to about 1.5 to 2.0 equivalencies dedicated to divers — enough for two to four divers on partial awards.
+In practice, diving typically receives roughly 10–15% of the total scholarship budget.
+On a D1 team with a 30-athlete roster limit, that translates to enough funding for two to four divers on partial awards.
 The exact split varies by program; schools with stronger diving traditions may allocate more.

 For families of divers, the key takeaway is that diving scholarship money is limited — there are fewer equivalencies available and fewer positions on the roster.
 The upside is that fewer athletes are competing for those spots.
 A diver who fits a program's specific needs (springboard versus platform, for example) may receive a proportionally larger award than a swimmer at the same competitive level.